Moaz-Eldegwy/Moaz-Eldegwy/README.md

 ![Git](https://img.shields.io/badge/Git-F05032?style=for-the-badge&logo=git&logoColor=white)

 ### 🔭 What I'm Currently Working On
-- [cite_start]Conducting self-directed research under faculty mentorship in applied Generative AI[cite: 19].
+- Conducting self-directed research under faculty mentorship in applied Generative AI.
 - Architecting robust multi-agentic workflows for automated, complex problem-solving.
 - Experimenting with fine-tuning strategies for Small Language Models using Unsloth and Hugging Face.
 - Pushing the boundaries of local inference and performance optimization using Ollama and Llama.cpp.